-2.8.8 WaterSupply: Wetland Discharges to Water Supply Intake Area water or ground water under the influence of surface water OR the wetland makes up more than 1% of a Surface Intake Drainage Area.
+2.8.8 WaterSupply: Wetland Discharges to Water Supply Intake Area

 Wetlands are particularly valuable to society when they contribute to clean water above a drinking water supply, including surface water intakes or groundwater intakes under the direct influence of surface water.
 Two categories of water supply intake area are identified for this metric: high benefit and moderate benefit.